AdobeDocs/workfront.en/help/workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/configure-my-settings.md

  <tbody>
   <tr>
    <td role="rowheader">Schedule Deactivation</td>
    <td>Check this box if you want to schedule that your account should&nbsp;be deactivated after a period of time.
 In the <p><span class="bold">Scheduled Deactivation Date</span> that appears, specify the date after which your account&nbsp;becomes deactivated.
-For information about deactivating users, see&nbsp;<a href="../../../administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md#scheduling-users-for-deactivation" class="MCXref xref">Schedule users for deactivation</a>&nbsp;in&nbsp;<a href="../../../administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md" class="MCXref xref">Deactivate a user</a>.&nbsp;</p><p>You can edit the deactivation fields of your account if you have a Plan license or you are the <em>Workfront administrator</em>.&nbsp;</p></td>
+For information about deactivating users, see&nbsp;<a href="../../../administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md#scheduling-users-for-deactivation" class="MCXref xref">Schedule users for deactivation</a>&nbsp;in&nbsp;<a href="../../../administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md" class="MCXref xref">Deactivate a user</a>.&nbsp;</p><p>You can edit the deactivation fields of your account if you have a Plan license or you are the <span>Workfront administrator</span>.&nbsp;</p></td>
   </tr>
   <tr>
    <td role="rowheader">Primary Role</td>
-   <td> <p>This is the primary job role that you can fulfill in <em>Workfront</em>.
+   <td> <p>This is the primary job role that you can fulfill in <span>Workfront</span>.
 Every task and issue that you are assigned to is also assigned to this job role, by default.
 Job roles are essential in resource management.
-For more information about job roles, see <a href="../../../administration-and-setup/set-up-workfront/organizational-setup/create-manage-job-roles.md" class="MCXref xref">Create and manage job roles</a>.</p> <p>You can update this field only if you have a Plan license with administrative user access, or if you are a <em>Workfront administrator</em>.
+For more information about job roles, see <a href="../../../administration-and-setup/set-up-workfront/organizational-setup/create-manage-job-roles.md" class="MCXref xref">Create and manage job roles</a>.</p> <p>You can update this field only if you have a Plan license with administrative user access, or if you are a <span>Workfront administrator</span>.
 For more information about setting up users with administrative user access, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-other-users.md#access-to-edit" class="MCXref xref">Configure users’ access to edit users using a custom access level</a>&nbsp;in <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-other-users.md" class="MCXref xref">Grant access to users</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">(Conditional) If you selected a <span class="bold">Primary Role</span>, the <span class="bold">Percentage of FTE Availability</span>&nbsp;field displays.</td>